-We will see that this concept of a principal is the key to achieving lattice-based enforcement of Chinese Walls.
+We will see that this concept of a principal is the key to achieving proper enforcement of Chinese Walls in a computer system.

 2.3 Subjects

 We understand a subject to be a process in the system, i.e., a subject is a program in execution.
 Each subject is associated with a single principal on behalf of whom the subject executes.
 In general a principal may have many subjects associated with it concurrently running in the system.